Build an ERC20 custom paymaster

 console.log(`Paymaster ERC20 token balance is now ${await erc20.balanceOf(PAYMASTER_ADDRESS)}`);

-paymasterBalance = await provider.getBalance(PAYMASTER_ADDRESS);
+paymasterBalance = await ethers.provider.getBalance(PAYMASTER_ADDRESS);

 console.log(`Paymaster ETH balance is now ${paymasterBalance.toString()}`);

-console.log(`ERC20 token balance of the wallet after mint: ${await wallet.getBalance(TOKEN_ADDRESS)}`);
+console.log(`ERC20 token balance of the wallet after mint: ${await signer.getBalance(TOKEN_ADDRESS)}`);

 }